 As noted by many observers, the time and effort necessary to effectively participate in a PDP often is too great for many potential volunteers.
 As a result, many PDPs end up relying on the same handful of active participants.
 Even then, many of these workers believe that their time is not being well spent due to lack of organization, good methodologies, and effective leadership.
 While some report that this situation is improving due to the development of new processes that will be available to successive PDPs, it seems clear that more needs to be done.

-Public Comment on Draft Recommendations
+Public Comment on Recommendations

 In general there was strong support throughout the community for much of this recommendation: